Neuroscience Program Policies

 - Termination checklist form/record of dissertation and oral exam requirements for doctoral degree candidate

-If a student wishes to challenge any of the contents of his/her file, the student should write a letter indicating the issues.
-This letter will be reviewed by the Director and Graduate Affairs Committee and placed in the student's file.
-Appropriate action will be taken if indicated by the review committee.
+If a student wishes to challenge any of the content in his/her file, the student should write a letter indicating the issues.
+This letter will be reviewed by the PD, GPD and Graduate Affairs Committee, and placed in the student's file.
+Appropriate action will be taken if indicated by the review.

-Students may be dismissed or withdrawn from the program for the following reasons: 1) if found to have engaged in scientific misconduct; 2) failure to pass the written or oral components of the comprehensive exam.
-Please refer to MSU/GS policy in the Graduate Student Rights and Responsibilities handbook, section 2.4.9.
+A student may be dismissed or withdraw from the program for the following reasons: 1) if found to have engaged in scientific misconduct and or 2) failure to pass the written or oral components of the comprehensive exam.
+Please refer to policy described in the Graduate Student Rights and Responsibilities Handbook, section 2.4.9.

-All students should be actively engaged in research, literature reviews, or some other phase of the doctoral program even during semester breaks.
-Keep in mind that Neuroscience Program graduate study is a "full-time" program.
-Specific times in the lab and vacation schedules are to be arranged between the Neuroscience Program graduate student and his/her major professor or rotation advisor.
+All graduate students should be actively engaged in research, literature reviews, or some other phase of the doctoral program even during semester breaks.
+Keep in mind that graduate work in neuroscience is a full-time undertaking.
+Specific times in the lab and vacation schedules are to be arranged between the graduate student and his/her graduate advisor or rotation supervisor

-Each new Neuroscience Program graduate student will be assigned a mailbox in the Neuroscience Program Office.
-As soon as a Neuroscience Program graduate student has selected a major professor, the student should arrange for regular mail to be sent to the home department of his/her major professor.
+Each new NSP graduate student will be assigned a mailbox in the Neuroscience Program Office.
+As soon as the student selects a graduate advisor, the student should arrange for regular mail to be sent to the home department of his/her major professor.
 Campus mail is designed to expedite the delivery of items pertaining to university business.
 It is not to be used for personal items.

-Each MSU student will be issued an account on MSU's email system.
-Users can exchange email with others at MSU and elsewhere on the Internet.
+Each NSP graduate student will be issued an account on MSU's email system.
+Users can exchange email with others at MSU and elsewhere on the internet.
 Much of the correspondence from the Neuroscience Program office will be communicated via email, including frequent updates regarding seminars and events.
 See the Acceptable Use Policies for MSU email accounts.

-All Neuroscience Program Ph.D. students are eligible for $750.00 in travel support to one scientific meeting/conference each academic year.
-To request access to these funds students must sub the Travel Funding Request (Appendix H) to the Program Director, detailing the information requested in the funding request.
+All NSP doctoral students in good standing are eligible for $750 in travel support each academic year to travel to and participate in a scientific meeting or conference.
+To request this funding, students must submit the Travel Funding Application to the GPD and Academic Program Coordinator well ahead of the meeting for approval.
 The student must be a first author on an abstract submitted for presentation at the conference.
-Students requesting funding to Society for Neuroscience (SfN) Annual meeting must submit the request for travel funds by September 8th of every year.
+Students requesting funding to Society for Neuroscience (SfN) annual meeting must submit the request for travel funds by September 8th each year.

-When the Program Director approves your request student should download the pre-trip checklist to assist with the reimbursement process.
-Student can access program funds in two ways:
+Once the PD or GPD approves the request, the student should download the pre-trip checklist to assist with the reimbursement process.
+A student can receive program funds in two ways:

-- Meeting registration and airfare can be direct billed to Neuroscience Program accounts.
+- 2. Meeting registration and airfare can be direct billed to an NSP account.
 Office staff will assist with this task.
 Students training in East Lansing should come to the Neuroscience Program Office to register for the meeting using the Program P-card.
-Notify Eleri Thomas (thom1625 @msu.edu), if you would like your flight to be direct billed.
-She will work with you to get the flight booked.
+A student should notify the Academic Program Coordinator if the flight is to be direct billed.
+Students training in Grand Rapids should contact Thuy Tran (Associate Department Administrator, Department of translational Neuroscience.
+Email: firstname.lastname@example.org Phone: 616-234-0963) who will assist with meeting registration

-For students traveling overseas, they should contact The Olin Health Center Travel Clinic for update on vaccinations and also contact The Graduate School for Med Ex insurance coverage.
+For a graduate student traveling overseas, he/she should contact The Olin Health Center Travel Clinic for updates on vaccinations that might be required and TGS for insurance coverage for international travel.

 For additional information, please visit the Graduate School Travel site.